hot9cups/lc-daily-challenge/README.md

 # Leetcode Daily Challenge

-Just a place to document my solution for the daily challenge.
+Just a place to document my solutions for the daily challenges.